icb-platform/pulpino/rtl/user_plugin/README.md

 ### Software

-An user is free to implement his/her software either by modifying existing one or add a new one.
+An user is free to implement his/her software by either modifying an existing one or adding a new one.

-#### How to Add a User's Test
+#### How to Add an User's Test

 Assume the user's test directory is called `user_test`